-- The graduate must have earned the degree certificate or award since May 1992 in a technical or occupational program or pathway published in the TSTC catalog. - 2.
-The graduate must have earned at least 75% of the total credits of the associate degree or certificate of completion at TSTC, and must have completed the degree or certificate of completion within five years of initial enrollment. - The graduate must be employed full-time in an area directly related to the program concentration, as certified by the Vice President of Student Learning. - 4.
-The employment must have commenced within twelve months of graduation or completion.
+- 1. The graduate must have earned the degree certificate or award since May 1992 in a technical or occupational program or pathway published in the TSTC catalog. - 2.
+The graduate must have earned at least 75% of the total credits of the associate degree or certificate of completion at TSTC, and must have completed the degree or certificate of completion within five years of initial enrollment. - 3.
+The graduate must be employed full-time in an area directly related to the program concentration, as certified by the Vice President of Student Learning. - 4.
+The employment must have commenced within twelve months of graduation or completion. - 5.
+The Graduate Guarantee process must be initiated in writing to the TSTC Office of the President by either the graduate or the employer.